PaperPrototype/Programming-Voxel-Worlds-Penny-De-Byl/README.md

 Contains a full implementation of fast chunks.
 Originially Penny released a single fast chunks project but it was not fully implemented with the course.
 So I took the time to make working fast chunks projects that went along with the course.
+EDIT: Just released my own voxel engines course that is **free**, and it is wayyyyy faster and simpler than Penny's https://github.com/PaperPrototype/Intro-VoxelSystems-in-Unity

 ### Side_Experiments
 Contains a few unity projects with experiments I did.